microsoft/powerbi-powershell/src/Modules/Reports/Commands.Reports/help/Export-PowerBIReport.md

 ```

 ### -WorkspaceId
-Workspace Id containing the Power BI report to export.
+ID of the workspace containing the Power BI report to export.

 ```yaml
 Type: Guid